Steffan1988/Steffan1988/README.md

 - [LinkedIn](https://www.linkedin.com/in/steffan-boer-0a1b5468/)
 - [Learn more about me](https://steffanboer.carrd.co/)
-- Always open to connect, learn, and collaborate on **data-driven projects** 🚀
+- Always open to connect and learn